-With CO2 emissions of between 29 and 31g/km and an official electric range of 34-35 miles, both the front and four-wheel-drive Grandland X Hybrid models fall in to the 11% Benefit-in-Kind (BiK) band during the 2021-22 financial year, rising to 12% in 2022-23.
-Compare that to a petrol-powered Grandland X with an automatic gearbox (emitting 140g/km of CO2), which sits in the 32% BiK band, and the potential savings are clear.
-Be sure you can plug the car in on a regular basis, however – if you can’t, you’ll quickly spend the money you’ve saved on tax at the petrol pump.
+With sub-50g/km CO2 emissions and an official electric range of 34 miles, the Grandland Hybrid falls into the 11% Benefit-in-Kind (BiK) band during the 2021-22 financial year, rising to 12% in 2022-23.
+Compare that to a petrol-powered Grandland with an automatic gearbox (emitting 140g/km of CO2), which sits in the 32% BiK band, and the potential savings are clear.

-Like all new Vauxhall models, the Grandland X – including the hybrid versions – gets a three-year manufacturer warranty.
+Like all new Vauxhalls, the Grandland – including the hybrid version – gets a three-year manufacturer warranty.
 This covers the car for unlimited mileage in the first year, but is restricted to a total of 60,000 miles in years two and three.
-That puts the Grandland X on par with most of its rivals, though go searching and you’ll find some competitors offer five or even seven-year warranties.
+That puts the Grandland on par with most of its rivals, though go searching and you’ll find some competitors offer five or even seven-year warranties.
 Buyers can pay for an extended warranty to cover the car up to eight years or 80,000 miles.

-Despite the Grandland X Hybrid emitting comparatively little CO2, it’s only classed as an ‘alternative-fuel’ vehicle, which represents a measly £10 saving on annual VED, or road tax.
+Despite the Grandland Hybrid emitting comparatively little CO2, it’s only classed as an ‘alternative-fuel’ vehicle, which represents a measly £10 saving on annual VED, or road tax.
 That means an entry-level model will cost £145 a year to tax.
-Be careful, however: top-spec cars breach the £40,000 barrier; go for one of these and you’ll pay an additional £335 a year (£480 total) the first five times you tax it.
+Be careful, however: if your chosen trim level and/or optional extras push the list price beyond £40,000, you’ll pay an additional £335 a year (£480 total) the first five times you tax it.

 In This Review

-- 3Running costs - currently readingMake sure you do your sums – the Vauxhall Grandland X Hybrid won't save you money on servicing or insurance
+- 3Running costs & insurance - currently readingMake sure you do your sums – although it's a very affordable company car, the Vauxhall Grandland Hybrid won't save you money on servicing or insurance